Southern California & Bay Area Insulation Contractors

-Loose-fill or blown-in insulation is one of the most common types of insulation and works exactly how it sounds.
+- Loose-fill/blown-in: Loose-fill or blown-in insulation is one of the most common types of insulation and works exactly how it sounds.
 It is blown into a wall cavity or designated space using special equipment.
-Loose-fill insulation is used for:

-Also known as blanket insulation, batts and rolls insulation is ideal for spaces that are free of obstructions.
-It sort of resembles a blanket and is laid out flat and fitted between joists, studs, and beams.
-Blanket insulation can be used for floors, ceilings, and unfinished walls.
+- Batts and rolls/blanket: Also known as blanket insulation, batts and rolls insulation is ideal for spaces that are free of obstructions.
+It sort of resembles a blanket and is laid out flat and fitted between joists, studs and beams.
+Blanket insulation can be used for floors, ceilings and unfinished walls.

 Different Types of Insulation: Materials

-Fiberglass insulation is made out of tiny fibers of glass that trap hot air – it’s the fluffy pink insulation you’ve undoubtedly seen before.
+- Fiberglass insulation: Fiberglass insulation is made out of tiny fibers of glass that trap hot air – it’s the fluffy pink insulation you’ve undoubtedly seen before.
 Fiberglass insulation can be either blown-in/loose-fill or a blanket system, great for all different types of areas, from the attic to the exterior walls.

-One of the most environmentally friendly types of insulation on the market, cellulose is made of up to 80 percent recycled material, mostly tiny bits of newspaper.
+- Cellulose insulation: One of the most environmentally friendly types of insulation on the market, cellulose is made of up to 80% recycled material, mostly tiny bits of newspaper.
 Like fiberglass, cellulose insulation works well in all types of areas and is ideal for soundproofing.

-Radiant barrier insulation is installed in the attic and is a common type of reflective insulation.
-It keeps your home more comfortable when it’s hot outside (which is pretty much year round in California!).
+- Radiant barrier insulation: Radiant barrier insulation is installed in the attic and is a common type of reflective insulation.
+It keeps your home more comfortable when it’s hot outside (which is pretty much year-round in California!).
 In fact, homes with radiant barrier insulation are about 10 degrees cooler than homes with no attic insulation!

 Different Types of Insulation: Locations

-Whether you want to add additional soundproofing and insulation between levels or you need to add a barrier between the attic and the rest of the house, ceiling insulation is a smart choice.
-In addition to residential ceilings and attic floors, OJ Insulation can also insulate acoustical ceilings in Los Angeles area buildings.
+- Ceiling insulation: Whether you want to add additional soundproofing and insulation between levels or you need to add a barrier between the attic and the rest of the house, ceiling insulation is a smart choice.
+In addition to residential ceilings and attic floors, OJ Insulation can also insulate acoustical ceilings in Los Angeles-area buildings.